openstack/charm-deployment-guide/deploy-guide/source/install-maas.rst

 hosting the MAAS cluster.

-The MAAS system's single network interface resides on subnet **10.0.0.0/21** and the system itself has an assigned IP address of **10.0.0.3**.
+The MAAS system's single network interface resides on subnet **10.0.0.0/24** and the system itself has an assigned IP address of **10.0.0.2**.

 .. attention::

-   The MAAS-provisioned nodes rely upon Bionic AMD64 images provided by MAAS.
+   The MAAS-provisioned nodes rely upon Focal AMD64 images provided by MAAS.

 .. _install_maas: